 6. Offer consistent activities.

 Workplaces thrive on routine, and your employees need a way to 1) know when to show up to something and 2) remember to come back.
-Increase employee engagement by holding regular and consistent themed events like Meal Prep Monday or Fit Friday to generate interest, maintain momentum, and give them something to mark on their calendars each week.
+Increase employee engagement with wellness benefits by holding regular and consistent themed events like Meal Prep Monday or Fit Friday to generate interest, maintain momentum, and give them something to mark on their calendars each week.

 7. Donate work time and resources.

 Time and resources are valuable to both you and your employees.
-Donating that time and resources to the wellness program makes participating easier for them and emphasizes the value your company places on workplace wellness.
+Donating that time and resources to the employee wellness program makes participating easier for them and emphasizes the value your company places on workplace wellness.
 Carve out business hours for activities, provide fresh food for meal prep practice, host a lunch and learn, bring in a yoga instructor, or even sponsor your employees’ participation in a fitness event like a 5k race.

 If you’d like to read more content related to boosting employee wellness, check out our Content Library for the latest trends and tips.
-And if you’re interested in learning about how you can bring the eye doctor to work for your employees, contact us here!